MicrosoftDocs/azure-docs/articles/synapse-analytics/spark/mssparkutils.md

 ---

 # Introduction of Microsoft Spark Utilities
-Microsoft Spark Utilities (MSSparkUtils) is a builtin package to help you perform common used tasks more easily.
+Microsoft Spark Utilities (MSSparkUtils) is a builtin package to help you do common used tasks more easily.
 You can use MSSparkUtils to work with file system efficiently, to get environment variables, and to work with secrets.
-MSSparkUtils are available in `PySpark (Python)`, `Scala` and `.NET Spark (C#)` notebooks and synapse pipelines.
+MSSparkUtils are available in `PySpark (Python)`, `Scala`, and `.NET Spark (C#)` notebooks and synapse pipelines.

 ## Pre-requisites
 ### Configure access to Azure Data Lake Storage Gen2
-Synapse notebooks leverage Azure active directory(AAD) pass-through to access the ADLS Gen2 accounts so you don't need to use any key.
-You are required to be a **Blob Storage Contributor** in the ADLS Gen2 account (or folder) you will access.
+Synapse notebooks use Azure active directory(Azure AD) pass-through to access the ADLS Gen2 accounts.
+You need to be a **Blob Storage Contributor** to access the ADLS Gen2 account (or folder).

-Synapse pipelines leverage managed identities(MSI) for your Azure Synapse workspace to access the storage accounts.
-To use MSSparkUtils in your pipeline activities, your workspace identity is required to be a **Blob Storage Contributor** in the ADLS Gen2 account (or folder) you will access.
+Synapse pipelines use managed identity(MSI) for your Azure Synapse workspace to access the storage accounts.
+To use MSSparkUtils in your pipeline activities, your workspace identity needs to be a **Blob Storage Contributor** to access the ADLS Gen2 account (or folder).

-Follow these steps to make sure your AAD and workspace MSI have access to the ADLS Gen2 account:
+Follow these steps to make sure your Azure AD and workspace MSI have access to the ADLS Gen2 account:
 1. Open the [Azure portal](https://portal.azure.com/) and the storage account you want to access.
 You can navigate to the specific container you want to access.
 2. Select the **Access control(IAM)** from the left panel.
 3. Assign the following roles or make sure they're already assigned.
-    - For the **Storage Blob Data Contributor** role on the storage account, assign **your AAD account** and **your workspace identity** (same as your workspace name) or make sure it is already assigned.
+    - For the **Storage Blob Data Contributor** role on the storage account, assign **your Azure AD account** and **your workspace identity** (same as your workspace name) or make sure it is already assigned.
 4. Select **Save**.

 You can access data on ADLS Gen2 with Synapse Spark via following URL: